Nancina Bucci, Owner/Artistic Director, Dance Educator & Choreographer

 Sarina has trained at many prestigious programs and schools, such as Joffrey Ballet School and The Boston Conservatory.
 Additionally, Sarina is an alumna of the Rockette Summer Intensive.
 Sarina has received her A.F.A degree in the fine arts and is now a professional dancer in New York City.
 She is dance captain for Flying Metals Tap troupe and a company member in Aries in Flight.
 She also does free-lance work with other choreographers and appears in many shows throughout the year.

 Besides performing, Sarina, has been teaching since she was 16 years old.
-Her choreography for StarStruck has received numerous awards and accolades, including a 1st place National high score in the tap solo division at our most recent National event.
+Her works for Starstruck have received numerous awards and accolades, including choreography awards, Industry Dance Award Nominations, a 1st place National high score in the tap solo division.
 Sarina’s love, passion, and knowledge for the art of dance is passed on to her students, which makes her job even more enjoyable!
 We are thrilled to have Miss Sarina as an instructor for a variety of styles, specializing in Tap and Musical Theatre for our Competitive Dance Company.

 Vanessa Pais, Dance Educator & Choreographer